-- All abstracts must be submitted in English.
+- All abstracts must be submitting in English.

 - Utilize APA format for references in the Bibliography section.

 - The abstract title, speaker information (including credentials), and abstract descriptions will appear in all conference materials exactly as submitted.
 No title changes can be made once the abstract has been submitted.
-Submitters are asked to determine the final title, proofread the application for typographical errors and verify the accuracy of the speaker listings and abstract title and content before the abstract is submitted.
+Submitters are asked to determine the final title, proofread the application for typographical errors, and verify the accuracy of the speaker listings and abstract title and content before the abstract is submitted.

-- The main presenter is responsible for notifying ITNS Staff of any changes, additions or corrections in main presenter, speaker, or contributor names, paper titles, or availability to present the submitted paper/poster at the assigned date and time.
+- The main presenter contact will be responsible for meeting all deadlines and requirements regarding the abstract.
+Failure to meet deadlines and requirements will result in the withdrawal of Continuing Education (CE) credits for the session.
+The main presenter contact is responsible for notifying ITNS Staff of any changes, additions, or corrections in main presenter, speaker, or contributor names, paper titles, or availability to present the submitted paper/poster at the assigned date and time.
 Unless otherwise noted on the abstract, the main presenter will be considered the only contact.